Jill Talley

-Jill Talley (born December 19, 1962) is an American actress and comedian.
+Jill Talley is an American actress and comedian.
 She is a main cast member on the animated series SpongeBob SquarePants, in which she voices Karen Plankton.
 Her other voice roles include Sarah Dubois on Adult Swim's The Boondocks and Rita Loud on The Loud House.
+She is married to Tom Kenny, a co-star from SpongeBob SquarePants.

 Early life

 Talley was born in Chicago, Illinois.
 She graduated from Kennedy High School in 1981.